How to find a job using recruitment agencies

 Submit your CV

-If you need a bit of help on getting it ready to impress, we've got a great guide that will point you in the right direction.
+If you need a bit of help with it, we've got some great tips on how to write a CV that will point you in the right direction.

 Interview with the agency

-As we've mentioned, any recruitment agency worth their salt will want to meet you before they start punting you to potential employers.
-Therefore, treat this like you would any other job interview: Dress smart, prepare your answers to key questions and be professional at all times.
+As we've mentioned, any recruitment agency worth their salt will want to meet you before they start recommending you to potential employers.
+So, treat this like you would any other job interview.

 Interview with the employer